-Government legislation to be introduced by the end of September will entitle employees to request to work remotely, as part of the National Remote Working Strategy, when the current pandemic ends.
+Government legislation is to be introduced by the end of September entitling employees to request to work remotely, as part of the National Remote Working Strategy, when the pandemic ends.

 The strategy 'Making Remote Work' will also provide for what is being described as the "right to disconnect", the construction of remote working hubs, a review of tax treatment, and a possible acceleration of the National Broadband Plan.